Carol Van Strum: Activism

 Over four decades of research and work by Van Strum on pesticide and poison cases, including lawsuits against the Forest Service, litigation by Agent Orange veterans, personal injury cases by exposed workers, and numerous other cases involving PCBs and dioxin, Van Strum amassed over 20,000 documents which she stored in a barn on her property.
 In 2017, she donated these to the Poison Papers digitalisation project.
 The papers include scientific reports, evidence submitted in courts of law, internal and external correspondence of chemical companies such as DOW and Monsanto, and of government agencies such as the Environmental Protection Agency, often gathered via freedom of information requests.
 The documents are said to reveal corporate and government cover-ups of dioxin studies, collusion enabling continued registration of pesticides based on fraudulent or nonexistent studies, and decisions to continue marketing known carcinogens, mutagens and teratogens.

 The Poison Papers, also available with continuing additions through Columbia University's Toxic Docs program are now available online for use by anyone seeking information on the dangers of using harmful chemicals in aerial herbicide spraying and attempts to end such spraying.

 Van Strum and Tran To Nga, a Franco-Vietnamese environmental activist, appeared in the 2020 film The People vs. Agent Orange.
 The two have been involved in attempting to stop companies from producing, spraying, burning and dumping toxic defoliants such as those contained in Agent Orange and to force accountability for the harmful effects of these.
 Because of the once-prolific production, use and dumping of these chemicals and their long half-life, they can now be found in the soil, water, air and in living organisms, in many countries.
+The two women in the 2020 film met in New York in March 2024 at a screening by Columbia University.

 In 2017 a ban against the spraying of pesticides on private timberland in Lincoln County was approved by voters.
 The ban was overturned two years later by the state.
 The Lincoln County Community Rights group asked Van Strum to be the spokesperson for the Siletz River ecosystem at the Oregon Court of Appeal in a challenge to the rescinding of the ban.
 In June 2021, the Court of Appeal upheld the lower court's ruling without comment.